Nate Leipciger: National & provincial recognition

+Walk With Israel (2026)

+In June 2026, Leipciger participated in Toronto’s annual Walk With Israel, an event that drew more than 60,000 participants.
+At age 98, he cut the ribbon at the start of the route and urged the community to stand proudly against antisemitism, saying, “We’re going to march like never before.”

-After 7 October 2023 and Antisemitism
+After 7 October 2023 and antisemitism

 Leipciger has been interviewed numerous times about his thoughts and feelings on the events of 7 October attack in 2023 and the ongoing war between Israel and Palestine.
 The Combat Antisemitism Movement (CAM) and International March of the Living featured Leipciger one month after the 7 October attack.
 Leipciger spoke about being attacked in the streets as a little boy in Poland.
 He spoke about the number on his left forearm, and how this became his only identification.
-Leipciger also spoke about his entire family murdered.
+He also spoke about his entire family being murdered.
 "I am devastated to see that Jews are being attacked on the streets today and on campuses."
-Leipciger stated, "Jews are not safe...anywhere.
+Leipciger stated, "Jews are not safe... anywhere.
 I saw where antisemitism can lead.
 Don't be a bystander, fight antisemitism now."

-In 2024 Leipciger was interviewed on the Arvum Rosensweig Show with Eli Rubenstein about the response of Jewish people around the world and how they respond to the level of antisemitism today.
+In 2024 Leipciger was interviewed on the Avrum Rosensweig Show with Eli Rubenstein about the response of Jewish people around the world and how they respond to the level of antisemitism today.
 When asked if Leipciger was surprised at the level of antisemitism in the world today, he replied, "I am surprised.
 I shouldn't be, but I am.
 80 years after Auschwitz [the Holocaust] is not a long time, and when the vengeance with which antisemitism has returned has eliminated the gap between then and now...
 I think [like most people] I feel disappointed, I feel troubled, I feel horrified by the loss of life we have witnessed on Oct 7, and with the brutality with which it was conducted.
-It was unequal even Isis didn't show pictures like that."
+It was unequal, even Isis didn't show pictures like that."